Skip to main content

 3. Enter your expenses: food cost, staff salaries, rent, utilities, and any other costs.

-The calculator instantly shows your net profit, profit margin %, a health assessment (Green/Amber/Red), and monthly and annual projections.
-You can also share results via WhatsApp or download them as PDF.
+The calculator instantly shows your net profit, profit margin %, food cost percentage, labor cost ratio, prime cost, and a health assessment (Green/Amber/Red) benchmarked against India averages.
+It also projects daily, monthly, and annual profit.
+Share results via WhatsApp or download as PDF.

 What is a Good Profit Margin for Restaurants in India?